RabaTamas/MyProjects/README.md

 # MyProjects

-Here you can find my biggest projects, which I did during my university years.
+Here you can find my biggest projects, which I did during my BSc university years.
 I have grouped my works into separate folders according to programming languages or web application frameworks.
 In addition, there is a folder for my Kubernetes project.

 # Preview of some of my works